spiffe/helm-charts-hardened/examples/tornjak/keycloak/README.md

 Please follow the instructions for [deploying Tornjak](../README.md) with addition of the User Management values `--values examples/tornjak/values-auth.yaml`.

+> [!TIP]
+> Keep in mind, when redeploying Tornjak, you might have to recreate port forwarding for that service.

 The sample [examples/tornjak/values-auth.yaml](../values-auth.yaml) assumes local Keycloak deployment using port forwarding.
 When using Ingress, update the URLs accordingly.